-In autumn 2014 the Arditti Quartet gave the premiere of her most recent work, Apparitions - click here to listen.
+In May 2017 Cambridge University Chamber Orchestra gave the premiere of her most recent work, Thread of the Infinite - click here to listen.

 In 2012 she recorded of a disc of Chopin, Vriend and Lutoslawski at the Leipzig Gewandhaus - listen to sample tracks >.